elsamp/headspace-mirror/README.md

 <img width="1038" alt="HeadspaceMirror-MainTabScreen" src="https://github.com/user-attachments/assets/bfbef33d-ac1b-46ca-81b3-8f70695ae04d">

 ## Content Sections
-Without actual imagery for most of the content screens they are a little drab, but follow the overall structure and can very easily be updated to include graphics if I ever get to that.
+Without actual imagery for most of the content screens they are a little drab, but they follow the overall structure, and can very easily be updated to include graphics if I ever get to that.
 While it would be fun to go back to my illustration roots and spend some time creating a bunch of snazzy assets to use, I decided it wasn't the most valuable use of my time at the moment.

 Within these screens, the Featured Activity Carousel took a bit of time to figure out.
 I went down a few wrong paths in my hunt for finding the best approach.
 In the end, my searches and experiments turned up a very handy modifier `.scrollTargetBehavior(.viewAligned)`, and combined with `.scrollPosition(id: $scrollIndex)` it gave me what I needed to solve the problem with just a few lines of code.